 Alternatives to the Makita Battery Coffee Maker

-Maybe you have come to the end of this article but you are just not convinced that the DCM501Z is for you.
-Maybe you aren’t a Makita fanboy, maybe it is simply too bulky, or restrictive in the coffee making options.
+Maybe you have come to the end of this article but you are just not convinced that the Makita Coffee Maker is for you.
+Maybe you aren’t into Makita in general, maybe it is simply too bulky, or restrictive in the coffee making options.
 What might be a suitable alternative?